What's new

 Key highlights

-- EI/JIG Standard 1530 Quality assurance requirements for the manufacture, storage and distribution of aviation fuel to airports
+- Completing work to prepare a third edition of EI/JIG Standard 1530 Quality assurance requirements for the manufacture, storage and distribution of aviation fuels to airports, to ensure the resource continues to provide the global benchmark for aviation fuel quality.

 Recent publications